 Our Company was incorporated in the Republic of India as a public limited company under the provisions of Companies Act, 1956 as "Dynamatic Hydraulics Limited" on March 7, 1973.
 With effect from December 14, 1992 the name of our Company was changed to its current name "Dynamatic Technologies Limited".
-Our Company's corporate identification number is 172200K 41973PI CIONZ308
+Our Company's corporate identification number is

-Dynamatic Technologies Limited (the "Issuer" or "Company") is issuing 3,00,000 equity shares of face value Rs.10 each (the "Equity Shares") at a price of Rs.1,800 per Equity Share, including a premium of Rs.
-1,790 per Equity Share, aggregating up to Rs.5,400 Lacs (the "Issue").
+Dynamatic Technologies Limited (the "Issuer" or "Company") is issuing up to [equity shares of face value Rs.10 each (the "Equity Shares") at a price of Rs.[per Equity Share, including a premium of Rs. [●] per Equity Share, aggregating up to Rs. [●] Lacs (the "Issue").